MileHacker Logo

 • Würstelstand (ubiquitous sausage stands)

-• Naschmarkt (food stalls, options from abroad)
+• Naschmarkt (food stalls, international options)

 • Supermarket delis & Bakeries (affordable ready-to-eat)